ethanpbrooks/Schwab-PDF-Scraper/README.md

 The equity_dataframe property returns a pandas DataFrame containing details about your equity investments, such as symbol, name, quantity, and price.

 #### Asset Composition
 The asset_composition property provides an overview of your portfolio's asset composition.
-It extracts data related to different asset types, such as equities, fixed income, ETFs, and more:
+It extracts data related to different asset types, such as stocks, fixed income, ETFs, and more:

 ```pycon
 # Retrieve asset composition data as a DataFrame